GeorgeVassilakis/SMPy/docs/source/tutorials/04_aperture_mass.rst

-02 – Configuration
+04 – Aperture Mass
 ==================

 Goal
 ----
-- Master the YAML config and programmatic updates.
+- Localized mass measurements with Schirmer/Schneider filters.

 What you'll learn
 -----------------
-- Python↔YAML round‑trip, validation errors, parameter sweeps.
+- Filter choice and scale; physical interpretation; simple peak structure.

 Status
 ------
 This page is a placeholder.
 The runnable notebook will be added and flattened here.